plumdog/download-executable/README.md

-# download-executable
+# fetch-executable
-Download an executable, but only if needed
+Fetch an executable, but only if needed